Survicate/analytics-swift-survicate/README.md

 ***reset***

 The reset method from Segment is used as the reset method in Survicate.
 This means that when you reset the user in Segment, it will be reset in Survicate.

+## Issues

+Got an Issue?

+To make things more streamlined, we’ve transitioned our issue reporting to our customer support platform.
+If you encounter any bugs or have feedback, please reach out to our customer support team.
+Your insights are invaluable to us, and we’re here to help ensure your experience is top-notch!

+Contact us via Intercom in the application, or drop us an email at: [support@survicate.com]

+Thank you for your support and understanding!